 "Riyak," Karadel nodded.
 "Riyak Karadel Omett."
 She jerked her head toward a spot where two Bajoran women were tossing rubble into a cart.

 It seemed pretty clear that Dolim Shal had brought me here to work and Karadel had just handed me my assignment, but I wasn't sure I should go along with that.
-Gillek had said the Federation was the recognized government of Earth now, and the Cardassians were at war with them.
-And he'd said Dukat should have turned me over to the Federation as soon as he was satisfied that I wasn't a spy.
+Gih-lek had said the Federation was the recognized government of Earth now, and the Cardassians were at war with them.
+And he'd said Dukat should have turned me over to the Federation as soon as he had been satisfied that I wasn't a spy.
 All those facts would seem to put me solidly in the POW category, and didn't that mean that if I did anything to help these people, I'd be aiding and abetting the enemy?

 "Toe," I said, with an apologetic smile, and bowed again.